vacavaca/no-thanks/README.md

 // > finalization
 ```

-Because **finalizer is called asynchronously** `cancel` method of the `CacnellablePromise` returns a `Promise` with the result of finalizer call.
+Because **finalizer is called asynchronously** `cancel` method of the `CancellablePromise` returns a `Promise` with the result of finalizer call.
 If the finalizer returns promise it will be automatically chained into a cancellation result promise

 ```js
 const job = cancellable(someTask, () => Promise.resolve(42))